Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon HD 7870 is a bit (about 18%) better at anisotropic filtering than the Radeon R9 M290X. (explain)
+Texel RateThe Radeon HD 7870 will be a little bit (about 18%) faster with regards to AF than the Radeon R9 M290X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison